 Campus: UMD | Building: School of Public Health | Room: 1228 SPH Phone: 301-405-4015 | Email:firstname.lastname@example.org

 Outside of school, Shy works in private practice as a licensed couple and family therapist in Bethesda, MD.
-In her spare time, she enjoys running, cooking, reading, exploring new areas, trying new restaurants, and spending quality time with friends.
+In her spare time, she enjoys exercising, cooking, reading, exploring new areas, trying new restaurants, and spending quality time with loved ones.